Senior Hiker MagazineSubscribe

-Ted Levin has wored as a zoologist at the Bronx Zoo, a naturalist for the National Park Service, and a wildlife biologist for the Audubon Society.
+Ted Levin has worked as a zoologist at the Bronx Zoo, a naturalist for the National Park Service, and a wildlife biologist for the Audubon Society.
 He is the author of Backtracking: The Way of the Naturalist; Liquid Land: A Journey Through the Everglades; and most recently, America’s Snake: The Rise and Fall of the Timber Rattlesnake.
-He lives in eastern Vermont, where he climbs high talus slopes in search of snakes.

 Nat Mead is a farmer and educator at Sogn Jord- og Hagebruksskule, Norway’s national college for organic farming and gardening in Aurland, where he and his wife, Audhild Bjune, have lived, worked and raised three daughters.
 He brings a love of the outdoors since childhood and experience as a rock climber, long-tour bicyclist, Nordic skier, and Outward Bound instructor to the management and teaching of organic farming and gardening. sjh.no

 (Photo: Audhild Bjune)

 Frank Melia, a lifelong Dubliner, recently retired from a career as administrator for the Dublin City Council.
 An avid hillwalker since youth, he hikes every weekend, as well as pursuing interests in reading, writing, music and volunteering.

 Brook Merrow lives in Bass Harbor, Maine, where she writes and recreates.
 She has taught language arts/writing at the middle school, high school and college levels.
 Her work has appeared in Big Sky Journal and Montana Magazine.
 Brook is happiest when she is moving.